Home /

 is unavailable, fall back to `/.well-known/agent`.
 Use that JSON as the source of truth for the docs

-entry path, markdown route pattern, search endpoint, MCP endpoint, `llms.txt` routes, skills install
+entry path, markdown route pattern, search endpoint, MCP endpoints, `llms.txt` routes, skills install

 Recommended bootstrap flow: